 News & Insights

-Meet The Founder: Wendell E. Mackey
+Meet The Founder: Wendell E. Mackey, CFA

 Sometimes, opportunity is merely a function of exposure: An introduction to a path of possibility that hadn’t previously been under consideration.

-Having benefited greatly from a family connection to the financial services world early in life, our Co-Founder, Wendell E. Mackey, is passionately committed to opening the eyes of young people.
+Having benefited greatly from a family connection to the financial services world early in life, our Co-Founder, Wendell E. Mackey, CFA, is passionately committed to opening the eyes of young people.

 “I was lucky to have someone around me that I could ask questions of and see in action,” he said of an older cousin who founded an investment firm.
 “I just never turned back.“